harsha-simhadri/big-ann-benchmarks/t3/README.md

 | msspacev-1B  | $873,460.84     |
 | ssnpp-1B     | $429,634.84     |

+Details of how power is measured and how cost is computed are explained further down.

 Baselines were measured on an 56 core Intel Xeon system with 700GB RAM and a V100 Nvidia GPU using the FAISS library using the index strategy called IVF1048576,SQ8.